 Eating disorder recovery

 Learning to feel at peace around food and your body can be a challenge in our society.
-As an eating disorder dietitian, I am here to help you navigate any difficulties around eating and moving your body so you can cultivate a more peaceful relationship with food and your body.
+As a Health at Every Size (HAES) eating disorder dietitian, I am here to help you navigate any difficulties around eating and moving your body so you can cultivate a more peaceful relationship with food and your body.

 Together we will decide what you need to feel best supported in your recovery.
 Our work will include:

-- Eating more freely and flexibly without guilt or shame
+- Eating more flexibly with less guilt and shame

-- Moving your body in joyful ways that promote connection and respect
+- Moving your body in ways that promote connection and respect

 - Navigating challenging body image days